MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

 ---
 title: Create a shortcut
-description: Learn how to create a OneLake shortcut and an ADLS shortcut. ms.reviewer: eloldag ms.author: trolson
+description: Learn how to create two types of shortcuts, a OneLake shortcut and an Azure Data Lake Storage (ADLS) shortcut. ms.reviewer: eloldag ms.author: trolson
 author: TrevorLOlson